edamame-course/2015-tutorials/for_review/josh/2015-06-introduction_to_the_shell.md

 ## Notes:

-This tutorial was developed by Tracy Teal and Josh Herr and borrows largely from teaching materials from [Software Carpentry](http://http://software-carpentry.org/).
+This tutorial was developed by Tracy Teal and borrows largely from teaching materials from [Software Carpentry](http://http://software-carpentry.org/).